 Jesus taught his disciples how to pray, the gospels say.
-He brought them up a mountain–a traditional place to draw close to God.
-There he taught them the prayer we call the “Our Father” or the “Lord’s Prayer”, a prayer deeply rooted in the Jewish prayer tradition.
+In Matthew’s gospel he brings them up a mountain–a traditional place to draw close to God – and teaches them there the prayer we call the “Our Father” .
 (Matthew 6, 9-13)

-In Luke’s gospel, Jesus teaches his disciples to pray “in a certain place”, on the plain, in the course of his ministry.
-(Luke 11, 2-4) He prayed daily on the journey.
-The prayer he taught them is more basic than the prayer found in Matthew’s Gospel..
+In Luke’s gospel, Jesus teaches his disciples to pray “in a certain place”, on the plain, in the midst of daily life.
+(Luke 11, 2-4) He prayed daily through life; the prayer Jesus taught them is more basic than the prayer found in Matthew’s Gospel..

 “When you pray, say: Father, hallowed be your name, your kingdom come.
 Give us each day our daily bread and forgive us our sins for we ourselves forgive everyone in debt to us, and do not subject us to the final test.”
 (Luke 11,2-4)

-Mark, Matthew, Luke recall Jesus praying in the garden before his Passion and the lesson he taught there.
-His disciples do not join him, but fall asleep.
+Mark, Matthew and Luke recall Jesus praying in the garden before his passion; his disciples do not join him, but fall asleep.